ThoAus/yolo_aerial_image_segmentation/README.md

 ## Model
 To resolve the task training on all avialbe YOLO11 segmentation models is performed on a workstation with a Intel...
-CPU, 128 GB memory and two GPU Nvidia ... with 24 GB memory each.
+CPU, 128 GB memory and two GPU Nvidia RTX A5000 with 24 GB memory each.
 The training is performed using the Notebook [02_Training.ipynb](/02_Training.ipynb) for 100 epochs with the default hyperparameters.
 In the following graph the results are shown

 | model | inference time | P roof | R roof | mAP50 roof | P solar | R solar | mAP50 solar |
 |-------|---------------|--------|--------|------------|-------------|---------|---------|